ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/client/patches/how-to-work-with-patch-requests.markdown

 # Patches: How to work with patch requests?

 **Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
-This is usefull for performance enhancement or for updating denormalized data in entities.
+The whole operation is executed on server-side and is useful as a performance enhancement or for updating denormalized data in entities.

-    The current page deals with patch operations on single docuements, the next pages in this section will deal with patches on more than one docuemnt.
+    The current page deals with patch operations on single documents, the next pages in this section will deal with patches on more than one document.

 ## Syntax
     Patching has three possible interfaces: typed session, non-typed session and operation